sebastianspicker/rae/README.md

 A working tree for rae with an evolving implementation history.

 ## Overview
-rae keeps the active steady build work visible.
+rae keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: bootstrap.
+Earlier setup detail now lives in maintained guidance.

 ## Development
 - Kept the mkdocs verification command reproducible.

 ## Usage
-- Rewrote the docker explanation around the maintained behavior.
+- Made the hugo assumptions easier to check later.

+- Earlier scratch detail is now represented in maintained sections.

-## Roadmap
+## Current Focus
 Use the next review to check behavior before adding surface area.
+Prefer narrow maintenance work over broad rewrites.